 You know how messy the paint mixing cups and brush rinsing jars get.
 And if you don’t clean them regularly, it won’t be a good scene.
-But you already know the solution, dishwasher!
+But you already know the solution, the dishwasher!
 Scrape off the dried chunks first.
 Then put them on the top rack and run through a normal cycle.

 42. Pet Door Flap